Augustana Band "Viking Voyage" to China January 2019

 Thu, Jan 24 BEIJING.
 Sightseeing today includes the famous Beijing Zoo, Hutongs and the Peking Opera.
 Enjoy a farewell “Peking Duck” dinner at a local restaurant.
 (B,L,D)

 Fri, Jan 25 BEIJING.
 Day free for independent exploration.
 Evening concert at the Beijing Concert Hall.
 (B,L,D)

 Sat, Jan 26 BEIJING/MINNEAPOLIS/SIOUX FALLS.
 Morning transfer by private motorcoach to Beijing Capital International Airport for departure on Delta Air Lines.
 Upon arrival at Minneapolis-St. Paul International Airport, clear customs and transfer by private motorcoach to Sioux Falls.
 (B)

 Twin-occupancy at accommodations as indicated or similar with buffet breakfast daily; all dinners and all lunches as indicated in the itinerary (beverages excluded).

 NOTE: Participants with special needs may incur surcharges for additional services.
 Handicap accessibility varies significantly from country to country.

-$5,960 is the cost for the full three-week tour.
+Total costs are $5,960, but $4,960 is the cost for the full three-week tour as the University provides a $1000 scholarship per student.
 In addition, a $150 IPO (International Program Office) fee is an administrative charge for all study abroad programs.
 Participants are required to register in Studio Abroad, as part of the university risk management plan.
 By being in this system, we are able to track and offer the secondary insurance policy, EIIA: https://www.eiia.org/internati

 Above costs based on exchange rates and tariffs in effect as of above date; subject to change in the event that there is a fluctuation of more than 4%.